vrnetlab/vrnetlab/topology-machine/README.md

 deletions to your topology means instant headache... which is where topo machine comes in.

-To convert a topology configuration into a ready to run topology use --build:
+You write a high level topology definition which topology machine can convert into a low level topology definition through --build:
 ```
-topo --build my-topology-config.json > my-topo.json
+topo --build hltopo.json > lltopo.json
 ```
 The output is printed to stdout so you can view it, pipe or redirect to a file if you want.
-Only run this command once and then use the resulting my-topo.json file multiple times with --run, --template and similar.
-Due to the way Python dicts work (not predictable order) the output will differ between runs which can result in a mismatch between interfaces.
+You only need to run the build the low level topology from the high level topology once.
+All subsequent use of --run, --template or similar uses that one resulting low level topology.
+Naturally, if you update the high level topology you must rerun the --build topology to update the low level topology.

+topomachine does not currently use any information from the low level topology (produced during a previous --build operation) which means that removing a link will very likely result in changes to the majority of links in the topology as they will be re-assigned to new interfaces.

-topology machine is also able to run the machines for you, i.e. execute docker run for the routers defined in the configuration file and start tcpbridge with the relevant arguments to complete the topology:
+topology machine is able to run the machines for you, i.e. execute docker run for the routers defined in the configuration file and start tcpbridge with the relevant arguments to complete the topology:
 ```
-topo --run my-topo.json
+topo --run lltopo.json
 ```
 which will then start the docker containers based on the computed topology.
 There's a --dry-run option if you just want to see what commands would be